 Both BitIRA and Bitcoin IRA offer what is called a multi-signature wallet, which ensures that any one person can’t gain access to your crypto wallet.
-Such a wallet requires that multiple trusted parties (i.e. you and your IRA custodian) enter their digital signatures before accessing your Digital IRA.
-Review the processes of any Digital IRA service provider to make sure they include this security measure.
+Such a wallet requires that multiple trusted parties (i.e., you and your IRA custodian) enter their digital signatures before accessing your digital IRA.
+Review the processes of any digital IRA service provider to make sure they include this security measure.

-When reviewing and choosing a Digital IRA partner, selecting one that has a solid track record of security will reduce the probability of theft, headaches, and complaints in the future.
+When reviewing and choosing a digital IRA partner, selecting one that has a solid track record of security will reduce the probability of theft, headaches, and complaints in the future.

 Compliance and Transparency

 Cryptocurrency is a relatively new innovation, and it has been shown numerous times in recent years that trust is an essential component between customer and currency management company.
-One of the ways Digital IRA companies (not just BitIRA and Bitcoin IRA, as in this review) exhibit this trust is by their willingness to be compliant with standards and transparent to regulators and their customers.
+One of the ways digital IRA companies (not just BitIRA and Bitcoin IRA, as in this review) exhibit this trust is by their willingness to be compliant with standards and transparent to regulators and their customers.
 Not all companies in this space meet these expectations.

-BitIRA was the first company in this space to take the proactive step in 2017 of registering with the U.S. Department of Treasury as a Money Services Business (MSB), which shows a commitment of transparency in their practices to both their customers and also to government regulators (who have the ultimate say on how cryptocurrency can be managed in an IRA).
-Since then, in 2018, Bitcoin IRA has followed suit and registered as an MSB as well.
+In 2017, BitIRA was the first company in the digital IRA space to take the proactive step of registering with the U.S. Department of Treasury as a Money Services Business (MSB).
+This showed a commitment of transparency in their practices to both their customers and also to government regulators (who have the ultimate say on how cryptocurrency can be managed in an IRA).
+Furthermore, BitIRA’s exchange is regulated by both the SEC and FINRA.

-Bitcoin IRA and BitIRA are both well-known names in the Digital IRA space.
+Bitcoin IRA and BitIRA are both well-known names in the digital IRA space.
 This article is written on behalf of BitIRA, but we believe for the reasons listed above that BitIRA’s offerings go a step or more beyond the services of Bitcoin IRA.
 In the four key aspects considered in this review of Bitcoin IRA and BitIRA — security, asset management, compliance/transparency, and insurance — we believe that anyone conducting a dispassionate comparison of the two companies will find that BitIRA offers customer advantages that are unique in the industry.